C-3PFLO/flow-rpg/README.md

 # flow-rpg

+Use

+`attachment RPGCharacter for NonFungibleToken`

-RPG your NFT with
+to RPG your NFT &trade;

-`attachment FlowRPG for NonFungibleToken.NFT`